anthony-mills/cdk-cicd-pipline/README.md

 # CDK AWS CICD Pipeline

-This is a sample CICD pipeline that can be provisioned with the [Amazon Cloud Development Kit ( CDK )](https://aws.amazon.com/cdk/).
+This is a sample CICD pipeline using the AWS range of development services that can be provisioned with the [Amazon Cloud Development Kit ( CDK )](https://aws.amazon.com/cdk/).

 ## Useful CDK commands